golf249/ELMO_Trajectory_Optimization/README.md

 ## Overview

-The code implements optimal trajectory generation for the landing phase of the ELMO mission, utilizing control theory to minimize fuel consumption during descent.
+The code implements optimal trajectory generation for the landing phase of the ELMO mission, utilizing control theory and 'Lossless Convexification' method to minimize fuel consumption during descent.
 The main objectives include:

 - Powered descent trajectory optimization.
 - Simulation of landing dynamics on Europa's surface.